-Menander is the only playwright from the Hellenistic period whose plays survive.
+Menander is the only playwright – a person who wrote plays – from the Hellenistic period whose plays survive.
 Actually only one play, the Dyskolos, survives, and a lot of fragments.
-Even the Dyskolos was unknown until about thirty years ago.
+Even the Dyskolos was unknown until 1958.
 That’s when archaeologists found a copy of it on some old papyri in Egypt.

 Menander wrote romantic comedies

 Like Aristophanes, Menander wrote comedies (funny plays).
 Most of Menander’s plays were like sit-coms or chick flicks today: boy meets girl, then there’s some kind of problem (usually their parents don’t want them to marry), and then in the end something happens so that they do get married.
 Menander is the first person we know of who wrote this kind of story.

 People loved it, and soon the Roman writers Plautus and Terence translated Menander’s plays into Latin (and wrote ones like his of their own).
 Later writers like Shakespeare got Menander’s plots from Plautus and Terence, and so do modern TV writers.

 For example, in Menander’s play Dyskolos – it means “The Grouch” – an old grouchy man, Knemon.
 A nice young man, Sostratos, falls in love with Knemon’s daughter, and most of the play is about how Sostratos convinces Knemon to agree to let the couple get married.
 Everyone involved controls enslaved servants, and these servants provide a lot of the comedy, while the richer people have the dramatic tension.

 So who was Menander?
 Did you find out from this article?
 Let us know in the comments.

 Learn by doing: what movies use a plot like this?

 Greek Theatre, by Stewart Ross (1999).
 Easy reading.